-There's a large percentage of people that hate public speaking.
+There's a large percentage of people who hate public speaking, or experience genuine anxiety with it.
 This includes standing in front of a larger room full of people or giving a presentation in front of a conference table full of co-workers.
 If you have a presentation coming up, you can overcome your anxiety and nervousness with the practice of visualization.
 Visualizing giving your speech and having a good response helps you to remember your speech.
 It also helps you to go in having more confidence when you are really ready to perform.

 Learn What You Really Want

 Life is busy, and if we don't take the time to think about what we want really, we will never really know.
 When you spend time visualizing situations and thinking through the details of them, you get in tune with yourself.
 You begin to understand yourself better.
 You're able to see the things that you want to achieve in life.
 This helps you to understand on a deeper level why you want those things.
 Working through visualizations helps you to come up with clear goals and really understand what it is that you want.
 The more detailed you get about it, the clearer you'll actually get on what that looks like in your life.

 Reduce The Amount Of Stress That You Experience

 When you take time to visualize, you're taking time out of your day, and that helps you to get away from the stress in your life.
 You are calming yourself from the inside out, which can help to alleviate the pressure of stress.
 You are learning how to control your thoughts.
 This is an important ability to have if you are constantly living in stressful situations.
 Visualization allows you to take control of what you are thinking about and how your body is reacting.